w3c/wai-arrm/content/roles.md

 This group includes user research, user experience (UX), and presentation decisions.

-Some roles within this group define the user experience of a product, designing its behaviours and interactions with the end user and/or their assistive technologies.
+Some roles within this group define the user experience of a product, designing its behaviors and interactions with the end user and/or their assistive technologies.
 Some roles provide the general "look and feel" of the products and features, covering presentation, fonts and colors.
 Others outline the functionality of features, and their operation through assistive technologies (ATs).
 They translate input from business roles into user stories, requirements, specifications, documentation, and guidelines used by other roles (mainly Development) to build the finished product.

 This includes applying user research that has been conducted and an understanding of the intended audiences for a quality experience.